KitKety/KitKety/README.md

 Getting a new certificate makes me proud and give me more confidence to improve my projects.
 Finish a book?
 Same thing!
 And I love that feeling.

 I am currently graduated from Unipar College, specifically in the Information Systems course.
+I also had some certifications in Software Quality from ISTQB and now I am studying a specialization in Product Management.

 ## 💡Knowledge
 Opportunities for work and study make me aware of some technologies, here is a list of them: